Khamenei says Iran will not yield to sanctions

 "Sanctions will not change our nation's determination."

-Tension between Iran and the West has been rising after the United States and European Union expanded sanctions against Tehran in recent months over its disputed nuclear programme.
+Tension between Iran and the West has been rising after the United States and European Union expanded sanctions against Tehran in recent months over its disputed nuclear program.

-Washington and its allies say Iran is trying to develop atomic bombs under the guise of a civilian nuclear energy programme.
+Washington and its allies say Iran is trying to develop atomic bombs under the guise of a civilian nuclear energy program.
 Tehran denies this.

 "The Islamic establishment ... knows firmly what it is doing and has chosen its path and will stay the course," Khamenei said.